nick-ng/poe-map-team/LAB_GEMS.md

 - 1.0 Galvanic Field (1, Galvanic Field of Intensity)
 - 1.0 Glacial Cascade (1, Glacial Cascade of the Fissure)
 - 1.0 Hexblast (2, Hexblast of Contradiction, Hexblast of Havoc)
+- 1.0 Incinerate (2, Incinerate of Expanse, Incinerate of Venting)
 - 1.0 Kinetic Bolt (1, Kinetic Bolt of Fragmentation)
 - 1.0 Lightning Conduit (1, Lightning Conduit of the Heavens)
 - 1.0 Lightning Spire Trap (2, Lightning Spire Trap of Overloading, Lightning Spire Trap of Zapping)